wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 	AuthenticationResult result = null;
 	try
 	{
-		// Use the app's clientId here as the scope parameter, indicating that we want a token to the our own backend API
+		// Use the app's clientId here as the scope parameter, indicating that you want a token to our own back-end API.
-		// Use the PromptBehavior.Always flag to indicate to ADAL that it should show a sign-up UI no matter what.
+		// Use the PromptBehavior.
+Always flag to indicate to ADAL that it should show a sign-up UI, no matter what.
 		// Pass in the name of your sign-up policy to execute the sign-up experience. result = await authContext.AcquireTokenAsync(new string[] { Globals.clientId }, null, Globals.clientId, new Uri(Globals.redirectUri),